whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 A high-availability Lustre file system managed by Intel® Manager for Lustre* software requires that your entire storage system configuration and all  interfaces comply with a pre-defined configuration.
 Intel® Manager for Lustre* software performs LNet configuration assuming that each server is connected to a high-performance data network, which is the Lustre network LNet.
 For detailed information, see the section *High Availability Configuration Specification* in the *Intel® Enterprise Edition for Lustre\* Software Installation Guide*.
 Also see the guide *Lustre\* Installation and Configuration using Intel® EE for Lustre\* Software and OpenZFS*.

-**Caution:** When initially setting up your storage system, take care in selecting block device names because these cannot be changed after the file system has been created using  Intel® Manager for Lustre* software. **You should NOT make configuration changes to file system servers or their respective volumes/targets outside of Intel® Manager for Lustre\* software**.
+**Caution:** When initially setting up your storage system, take care in selecting block device names because these cannot be changed after the file system has been created using  Intel® Manager for Lustre* software. **You should NOT make configuration changes to file system servers or their respective volumes/targets outside of Manager for Lustre\* software**.
 Doing so will defeat the ability of Intel® Manager for Lustre* software to monitor or manage the file system, and will make the file system unavailable to clients.
 Re-labeling these device names during multipath configuration will break the HA configuration established by Intel® Manager for Lustre* software.

 <a href="#3.0">Top of page</a>